Neural Conditional Simulation for Complex Spatial Processes: Supplementary Material

-\paragraph{Loss Function} We utilize the same weighting function as in \citet{Song2021}, which is proportional to the inverse of the expectation of the conditional score function.
-This is equivalent to setting $\lambda(t)=1-\alpha_{t}$ for a variance preserving SDE (VPSDE):
+\paragraph*{Weighting Function} In our loss function \eqref{eq:conditionallossfunction}, we use the same weighting function $\lambda(\cdot)$ as in \citet{Song2021}, which is proportional to the inverse of the expectation of the conditional score function.
+This is equivalent to setting $\lambda(t)=\underline{\sigma}_{t}^{2}$ for a variance preserving SDE (VPSDE), since, from \eqref{eq:transitionkernel},

-\paragraph{Spatial Process Parameters} For the parameter U-Net, we consider the parameter space $\Theta = [1,5] \times \{1.5\}$ in which $\nu = 1.5$ is fixed for both processes and length scale $\ell$ and range $\lambda$ vary from one to five for the Gaussian process and Brown--Resnick process, respectively.
-The training parameter space $\tilde{\Theta}$---the parameter space from which we draw unconditional simulations during training---extends beyond $\Theta = [1,5]\times \{1.5\}$ to avoid suboptimal behavior at the boundary during evaluation.
-The proportion U-Net has the same parameter space for each spatial process: $\Theta=\{3\}\times \{1.5\}$ in which we fix the length scale $\ell = 3$ and variance $\nu = 1.5$ for the Gaussian process and the range $\lambda = 3$ and smoothness $\nu = 1.5$ for the Brown--Resnick process.
-Since the parameters are fixed for the proportion U-Net, the training parameter space $\Tilde{\Theta}$ is the same as $\Theta$.
+\paragraph*{Spatial Process Parameters} In the main text, we consider two differently amortized U-Nets, one amortized with respect to a spatial process parameter referred to as a parameter U-Net and the other amortized with respect to the proportion of missing observations referred to as a proportion U-Net.
+For the parameter U-Net, we consider the parameter space $\Theta = [1,5] \times \{1.5\}$, where $\nu = 1.5$ is fixed for both processes described in Supplementary Material, Section~\ref{supp:spatialprocessdescription}, and where the length scale $\ell$ and range $\lambda$ vary from one to five for the Gaussian process and Brown--Resnick process, respectively.
+We define the training parameter space $\tilde{\Theta}$---the space from which we draw unconditional simulations during training---to extend beyond $\Theta = [1,5]\times \{1.5\}$ to avoid suboptimal behavior of the U-Net at the boundary.
+On the other hand, when training the proportion U-Net, we do not vary the spatial process parameters.
+Specifically, we fix the length scale $\ell = 3$ and variance $\tau^{2} = 1.5$ for the Gaussian process, and the range $\lambda = 3$ and smoothness $\nu = 1.5$ for the Brown--Resnick process.
+Therefore, for the proportion U-Net, $\Theta = \tilde{\Theta} = \{3\} \times \{1.5\}$.

-\paragraph{Simulating Training and Validation Data}
+\paragraph*{Simulating Training and Validation Data}

-For each data draw, we simulate a new dataset and use it to train and evaluate the diffusion model for a fixed number of epochs.
+We employ data generation ``on the fly."
+That is, we simulate a dataset, use it to train and evaluate the diffusion model for a fixed number of epochs, and repeat the process with a new simulated dataset each time.
 This approach avoids overfitting and minimizes data storage \citep{Chan2018}.